josephcarey/todotoday/README.md

 - Practice with React and Hooks
 - Practice with Testing

+# Next

+- Make it pretty
+- Make lists a separate thing
+- Make it work for different users
+- eventual goal

-# Today
+# Finished

 - Move db access logic out of routers

-# Finished

 - Edit to dos
 - Show to dos on screen
 - Delete to dos